DoctorEvidence/dpackjs/README.md

 ```
 const { XMLHttpRequest } = require('dpack');
 var xhr = new XMLHttpRequest();
-xhr.open('GET', 'my/dpack-data', true)
+xhr.open('GET', 'my/dpack-data', true);
-xhr.send()
+xhr.send();
 xhr.addEventListener('progress', () => {
-	var partialData = xhr.responseParsed; // all the data that has been downloaded so far is parsed, and accessible here as it downloads
+	var partialData = xhr.responseParsed; // all the data that has been downloaded so far is parsed is accessible here as it downloads
-}
+});
 xhr.addEventListener('load', ()  => {
 	var data = xhr.responseParsed; // finished downloading, full data available
 });